Blaukraut

 - Stir in 2 teaspoons of caraway seeds or a few juniper berries with the onions if you like.

-- Add 1 or 2 apples, peeled, cored and sliced, after the onions have been sautéed.
-Heat through 1-2 minutes before adding the cabbage.
+- Add 1 or 2 apples, peeled, cored and sliced, after the onions have been sauteed.
+Heat through 1 or 2 minutes before adding the cabbage.
 Especially good with pork.

 - Add 1/4 cup red or white wine along with the water or stock.
 Red is especially tasty with venison or duck roasts.
 White wine works well with goose.

-- When serving with game, stir in 2-4 tablespoons of currant jam at the end of cooking.
+- When serving with game, stir in 2 or 3 tablespoons of currant jam at the end of cooking.

 - Sometimes some peeled, grated potato is added with the cabbage to thicken up the sauce a bit.
 A cornstarch slurry may also be used at the end to thicken the sauce and give it a sheen.